 The most widely used geophysical method in the UK is magnetic (fluxgate) gradiometer survey.
-This is because it responds well to the broadest range of archaeological features, is effective in most rural environments, and can cover large areas quickly (Schmidt et al 2015).
-Although results can be poor on some geologies and where there are extensive superficial deposits (eg alluvium), deeper geophysical methods (such as lower-frequency GPR, ERT, EMI) can delineate landforms and subsurface variation, which, in turn, can be related to archaeological potential (Carey et al 2018).
-The application of appropriate methods in different landscape settings can, therefore, be a powerful tool in managing the impact of developments on the historic environment.
+This is because it responds well to the broadest range of archaeological features, is effective in most rural environments and can cover large areas guickly.
+Although results can be poor on some geologies and where there are extensive superficial deposits (for example alluvium), deeper geophysical methods, such as lower-frequency ground-penetrating radar (GPR), electrical resistivity tomography (ERT) and electromagnetic induction (EMI) can delineate landforms and subsurface variation, which in turn can be related to archaeological potential.
+The application of appropriate methods in different landscape settings can therefore be a powerful tool in managing the impact of developments on the historic environment.